Lorenzooone/cc3dsfs/README.md

 Additionally, when compiling for a Raspberry Pi, install gpiod and libgpiod-dev.

+On Windows, you may need to install the Visual C++ Redistributable set of libraries.
+They are available here: [Official Microsoft VC Redist Link](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version).

 ## Compilation

 To compile the program, assuming CMake, git and g++ are installed on the system, this is the command which should be launched: